spatialos/gdk-for-unity/docs/modules/game-object-creation/custom-usage.md

 This method is called by the `GameObjectInitializationSystem` whenever a SpatialOS entity enters your view.

-The system will give you an instance of a [`SpatialOSEntity`]({{urlRoot}}/api/game-object-creation/spatial-os-entity) class to represent the entity and an instance of the [`EntityGameObjectLinker`]({{urlRoot}}/api/subscriptions/entity-game-object-linker) class as parameters.
+The system gives you an instance of a [`SpatialOSEntity`]({{urlRoot}}/api/game-object-creation/spatial-os-entity) class to represent the entity and an instance of the [`EntityGameObjectLinker`]({{urlRoot}}/api/subscriptions/entity-game-object-linker) class as parameters.

-> **Note:** You should not rely on the authority of any of the components on the SpatialOS entity to conditionally create a GameObject _or_ conditionally picking a GameObject to spawn.
+> **Note:** You should not rely on the authority of any of the components on the SpatialOS entity to conditionally create _or_ pick a GameObject to spawn.
 At the time this method is called, there is no guarantee that your worker has been delegated authority.

 If you wish to create a GameObject to represent the SpatialOS entity, you must instantiate the GameObject yourself and call `EntityGameObjectLinker.LinkGameObjectToSpatialOSEntity` with the entity ID and that GameObject.